Garbage (film)

-Garbage is a 2018 Indian drama film written and directed by Qaushiq Mukherjee (Q).
+Garbage is a 2018 drama film written and directed by director Qaushiq Mukherjee (Q).
 Jointly produced by Mukherjee, Shailesh R Singh, Hansal Mehta, Hina Saiyada and Dipankar Chaki, the film stars Trimala Adhikari, Tanmay Dhanania, Shruti Viswan, Satarupa Das and Satchit Puranik in the lead roles.
 It was premiered in the panorama section at the 68th Berlin International Film Festival.
 The story follows Phanishwar, a taxi driver in Goa who has held a woman captive in his home.
-He encounters Rami, a victim of revenge porn and their world collide.
+He encounters Rami, a victim of revenge porn and their worlds collide.
 Garbage became available on Netflix during 2018.